 At this time, you can add any filling you desire.
 If making it sweet, add a scoop of Nutella or another sweet filling to the center of each smaller rectangle.

-If making it savory, add ingredients like sauce, cheese, and pizza toppings to the center of each rectangle piece of dough.
+If making it savory, add sauce, cheese, and pizza toppings to the center of each rectangular piece of dough.

 As you can see, this gluten-free puff pastry dough is super versatile for both sweet and savory treats.
 Whatever you can dream up, this puff pastry recipe can handle it!